Sanqui/discard2/README.md

 Capture tools supported without Docker: `none`, `mitmproxy`

+Please keep in mind Discord's search filters are exclusive.
+That means if you search for `after:2022-01-01` you only get messages beginning with 2022-01-02.

 ```bash
 npm run start -- profile -c none
 npm run start -- channel 954365197735317514 954365219411460138 -c none --after 2010-01-01 --before 2023-03-18